Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem and Proposition .

 because $K,n$ are both less than $T$, and each arm cannot be pulled longer than $T$ periods.
 The happening of such event implies that

 i.e., the realized demands are close to the expected demands, suggesting that we can use LP to approximately bound the revenue generated by any policy $\pi \in \Pi[\DSL-2]$.

-Specifically, we use the following arguments.
-If we focus on the usage of any price vector indexed by $k \in [K]$, the total revenue is $\sum_{j \in [n]} Y_{j,k} p_{j,k}$.
+Specifically, we make the following arguments.
+On one hand, if we focus on the usage of any price vector indexed by $k \in [K]$, the total revenue is $\sum_{j \in [n]} Y_{j,k} p_{j,k}$.
 Thus, conditional on $E$, the total revenue generated by policy $\pi$ during the entire horizon can be upper bounded by